pghalliday/urwid-assets/README.md

 ## Prerequisites

-- MacOS or Linux (I don't think windows terminals are supportede by Urwid)
+- MacOS or Linux (I don't think windows terminals are supported by Urwid)
 - [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html)

 Then create a `conda` environment and install dependencies with: